cucumber/cucumber.ml/README.md

 constructed monads back to the user as a list.
 At this point, the user may bind more functions or whatever the user needs to do.
-It is good to remember that the first stitching together a run order for the steps is done synchonously before the monads are handed back to the user for further processing or running by `Lwt_main.run`.
+It is good to remember that the first stitching together a run order for the steps is done synchronously before the monads are handed back to the user for further processing or running by `Lwt_main.run`.